-The Gustavsberg porcelain factory is turning 200 this year!
-This summer we’re celebrating the anniversary with an exhibition at Läckö Castle, about one of the factory’s most versatile and beloved designers: Stig Lindberg.
-Explore his brilliantly crafty universe at the baroque castle situated on Kållandsö, north of Lidköping, on the shores of lake Vänern.
+The Gustavsberg porcelain factory was turning 200 in 2025.
+During the summer we were celebrating the anniversary with an exhibition at Läckö Castle, about one of the factory’s most versatile and beloved designers: Stig Lindberg.
+His brilliantly crafty universecould be explored at the baroque castle situated on Kållandsö, north of Lidköping, on the shores of lake Vänern.

 Stig Lindberg’s clever designs hold a permanent place in the hearts and homes of countless Swedes.
 He began his career in Gustavsberg and worked at the Gustavsberg porcelain factory for over four decades, from 1937 to 1981, designing timeless classics like the dinner services Berså and Spisa Ribb.
 Many people bought Lindberg’s tableware through the consumer cooperative KF.